jd28/rollnw/issues/render-asset-cache-residency-budget.md

 ## Data Needed

-Record a single long-lived Arclight session with:
+Record a single long-lived rollnw client session with:

 1. At least 50 mixed creature/placeable previews and 10 area switches from a
    real authoring workflow.